-Did you know that there are 582 million entrepreneurs in the world today?
+There are 582 million entrepreneurs in the world today.
 This means 1 in every 13 people owns a business!
-Well, the talks about entrepreneurship are everywhere nowadays.
-But what exactly does entrepreneurship mean?
+Well, the talks about entrepreneurship are everywhere but not everyone knows what exactly does entrepreneurship mean?

 What Is Entrepreneurship?

-The process of launching, developing and running a business venture along with its financial risks is called entrepreneurship.
+The practice of ideating, developing, launching, and running a business venture along with its financial risks is called entrepreneurship.

 Generally, starting your own business is a tough proposition as 90% of startups fail each year.
 However, it comes as no surprise that more and more people choose to be independent in their professional careers.
-According to statistics compiled by dealsunny.com, 2 out of 3 people worldwide think entrepreneurship is a good choice.
+In fact, 2 out of 3 people worldwide think entrepreneurship is a good choice.

 Majority of the people think that entrepreneurship has just one meaning.
 But there are different types of entrepreneurship as described below:

 Types Of Entrepreneurship